Business processes, procedures and standards

 - documented (e.g. it's a good idea to create a 'standard operating procedures' manual)

-- grounded in the vision and strategy of your business
+- grounded in the vision and strategy of your business and aligned to your values

 - clear about general business procedures as well as role-specific procedures